Workplace Benefits

 Sample HDHP vs. traditional PPO health plan

-Here’s how an HR department’s insurance brochure might look if it offered an HDHP and traditional PPO for open enrollment.
+Here’s how an HR department’s insurance brochure might look if it offered both an HDHP and a traditional PPO option for open enrollment.

 HDHP